 On a purely physiological level, we can’t maintain this state of high anxiety for very long.
-Eventually the alarm will simmer down to something that feels like calm.
+Eventually the alarm bells will simmer down to something that feels like calm.
 This isn’t the true calm that arrives after working long and hard facing our fears.
 Rather, it’s the calm that follows the dramatic and intense storm of the first stage.
-It’s where psyche and soma settle into a manageable state that might be characterized more by numbness or indifference than true calm.
+It’s where psyche (soul) and soma (body) settle into a manageable state that might be characterized more by numbness or indifference than true calm.
 You can sleep now.
 You can eat.
 You can function.
 But you’re just not that excited about your relationship.
 At least when you were anxious, you could use the symptoms as evidence that you really cared.

 As a reader commented on last week’s post:

 I’m at a really strange stage in my journey.
 I feel this sort of calm, quiet, dull anxiety about my relationship.
 Does that count as relationship anxiety?
 It’s almost as if without the urgent, persistent, constant heartrending fear I’ve given up trying to fight the anxiety.
-I am very tired of it all and I just want to feel the solid consistency of the love I feel for this beautiful boy when my thoughts are clear.
+I am very tired of it all and I just want to feel the solid consistency of the love I feel for this beautiful human when my thoughts are clear.